 DR. ALAN GRIBBEN taught English at Auburn University at Montgomery (1991-2019) where he was named the Nance Alumni Professor in 2006.
 In 2015, he became the inaugural recipient of the Auburn University at Montgomery award for “Excellence Through Diversity” award.
 He co-founded the Mark Twain Circle of America, reviewed all Mark Twain publications for American Literary Scholarship for many years, and is the author of numerous essays on Twain’s life, works, and image.
 He was awarded Professor Emeritus status at Auburn University at Montgomery in 2019.
-He is currently preparing an expanded revision of his Mark Twain’s Library: A Reconstruction (1980) in 2019 and 2022.
-Both volumes are available as Mark Twain’s Literary Resources: A Reconstruction of His Library and Reading is now available.
-(NewSouth Books, ISBN: 978-1-58838-343-3).
-Volumes Two and Three: The Annotated Catalog A-Z and its Index will be forthcoming in 2021.
+He revised and expanded his Mark Twain’s Library: A Reconstruction (1980) in 2019 and 2022.
+Both volumes are available as Mark Twain’s Literary Resources: A Reconstruction of His Library and Reading.

 Alan Gribben taught at the University of Texas at Austin for nearly two decades.
 There he was chosen to write a biography of the man who founded the Humanities Research Center, now the Harry Ransom Center.
 In doing this, Dr. Gribben captured the history of the University of Texas and its expansion during Harry Ransom’s lengthy career as an English professor and influential administrator.